CUBRID/cubrid-manual/en/sql/tuning.rst

     UPDATE STATISTICS ON CATALOG CLASSES [WITH FULLSCAN];

 *   **WITH FULLSCAN**: It updates the statistics with all the data in the specified table.
 If this is omitted, it updates the statistics with sampling data.
-Most cases are enough to update statistics with sampling data; it is recommended not to use **WITH FULLSCAN** because it can be a burden to the system.
+The sampling data is 7 pages regardless of total pages of table.

     .. note::